markhliu/DGAI/README.md

 ![invertedU](https://github.com/markhliu/DGAI/assets/50116107/9da4fdab-d852-4f9e-b6bf-a184928d2885)

 ## Chapter 4: Pattern Generation with GANs
+You'll learn how to use GAN to generate a sequence of numbers with certain patterns.
+We'll try to generate multiples of five.
+But you can change the pattern to multiples of two, three, seven, or any number really.
+This is the output from a trained GAN: tensor([25,  0, 30, 40, 25, 35, 10, 30, 10,  0], device='cuda:0') All numbers are multiples of five!

 ## Chapter 5: Image Generation with GANS
 ## Chapter 6: High Resolution Image Generation with Deep Convolutional GANs
 ## Chapter 7: Conditional GAN and Wasserstein GAN